tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 # Step 8: Perimeter calculation (just for fun).

+## Activity checklist

++ Add in a variable called perimeter and then use it to calculate the perimeter.
+The perimeter should be the same as 2*(length1+length2+height1+height2).

+## Test your project

+Click the green flag.

++ Does the perimeter you have calculated equal twice the length/height variables?

 # Step 9: 2 Player Quiz

+Finally, we need to make this into a game, where both players are asked how big the area is.

 ##Activity Checklist

++ Ensure that the area variable is unchecked in the variables section
++ Make your code look like the following, by adding a broadcast finised and When I receive finished code block.
+Add the following
 ![screenshot](images/add_perimeter.gif)

 # Challenge: Creating the grid background (optional)